WillOram/cyber-incident-management/README.md

 * Organisational and technical capability / capacity to respond

 * Investigative findings so far, including knowledge of the adversary

+## Building workstreams

+Work streams should map to objectives / strategies, not aligned pre-existing business units / organisational hierarchies.

+Each work streams should have a lead responsible and accountable for the work stream's activities.

+Where possible the team working on a work streams should work and sit together.

+Need to ensure response efforts have the capacity and speed to scale to the size of the incident.

+Example work streams for the strategic organization-wide response
+* Communications
+* Legal
+* IT Operations
+* Technical Incident Management
+* Business Operations
+* Strategic Improvements
+* Finance / Administration

 ## Focusing on key investigative questions